BerndFranzen/Mod-HAMMR/README.md

 Q: Why does an MMScore of a character drop although I modded according to the recommendations?

 A: Because it's Meta and this is constantly changing so you may need to re-mod from time to time.

+Q: Speed, speed, speed, but what about characters like Merrin that do not take speed from their mods?

+A: That's what we implemented "Need4Speed" for, the corresponding config file contains those characters that don't need speed on their mods so having 0 speed on them will not turn down their MMSCore.

 Q: When I try to run the script on Windows I get an error preventing the execution because it's not signed.